Importance sampling for a simple Markovian intensity model using subsolutions: Numerical experiments

+We now move to experiments with $d=2$ and $d=3$ in \eqref{eq:Model}, i.e., in the credit risk context, we allow there to be more than one group of obligors with different default intensities.
+The importance sampling results are obtained using the subsolution $\bar W $ described in Section \ref{sec:choiceDist}.
+Note that we have not attempted to optimise the selection of the constant $c$ in the different computations and this could potentially drive the relative error down even further.

+As a first example, we consider two groups, $d=2$, with intensities $a_1 = 0.01, a_2=0.05$ and moderate contagion $b=5$, with the first group constituting $80\%$ of the population; numerical results are presented in Table \ref{table:inhomB5}.

+Although the algorithm is not provably optimal in this inhomogeneous case, it exhibits excellent performance, with a relative error of only about 10\% for probabilities of order $10^{-14}$.

+Next, we consider three groups, $d=3$, with intensities $a_1=0.005$, $a_2=0.01$, and $a_3=0.05$, and moderate contagion ($b=5$).
+The two first groups constitute 40\% of the population each and the third group, with intensity $a_3 = 0.05$, constitutes the remaining 20\%; the numerical results are presented in Table \ref{table:inhomd3B5}.

-The difference between the homogeneous case, for which the algorithm is asymptotically optimal, and the example of two different groups is apparent by comparison of the results in Tables \ref{table:homB5} and \ref{table:inhomB5}.
-For the homogeneous case, the relative error is only a few percent (even for probabilities of order $10^{-32}$), whereas for the inhomogeneous case the relative error increases more rapidly as the probability becomes smaller.
-This decrease in performance is to be expected since the subsolution $\bar W $ is not the optimal one.
-However, performance remains good and the algorithm shows substantial improvement compared to standard Monte Carlo; even for probabilities of order $10^{-15}$ the observed relative error is below $2/3$.
-Comparing with the importance sampling algorithms in \cite{CarmonaCrepey}, implicitly based on affine subsolutions, this illustrates how the subsolution approach can provide significant improvement in the design of efficient algorithms compared to a ``naive'' change-of-measure.
+Similar to the results in Table \ref{table:inhomB5}, the importance sampling results in Table \ref{table:inhomd3B5}, based on the subsolution $\bar W$, are excellent for the range of $z$ considered here.
+Compared to the homogeneous setting—see Tables \ref{table:homB0}-\ref{table:homd5B5}—the relative error starts to slowly increase as the probability becomes smaller.
+This is to be expected, as $\bar W$ does not correspond to an asymptotically optimal method.
+However the improvement over both standard Monte Carlo and the methods presented in \cite{CarmonaCrepey} is substantial: even for probabilities of order $10^{-16}$ the observed relative error is below $1/4$.
+Together with the other results in this sections, this shows how the subsolution approach to importance sampling in general, and the proposed method in particular, can lead to significant improvement in the design of efficient algorithms compared to a ``naive'' state-independent change-of-measure.